Skip to main content

 Best for: Readers who want their reading to build toward something bigger

-Atlas approaches reading differently from most tools on this list.
-Rather than optimizing the act of reading itself, Atlas focuses on what happens after you read: turning highlights, notes, and summaries into a connected knowledge base.
+Atlas reading notes workspace approaches reading differently from most tools on this list.
+Rather than optimizing the act of reading itself, Atlas focuses on what happens after you read: turning annotations, notes, and summaries into a connected knowledge base.

 Upload a PDF, paste an article, or clip a webpage.
 Atlas extracts key concepts, connects them to your existing sources, and makes everything searchable through AI chat.
 Over time, your reading compounds into a mind map you can explore visually.